MrHuxu/x-go-lab/service-discovery/README.md

         go run main.go -port=1235 -sign=2
         go run main.go -port=1236 -sign=3

-After all of the steps above, just check the output of client, it will show you the RPC results, which are returned the services **discovered** by the `discovery` module.
+After all of the steps above, just check the output of client, it will show you the RPC results, which are returned by the services **discovered** by the `discovery` module.

 ![](https://raw.githubusercontent.com/MrHuxu/x-go-lab/master/service-discovery/service%20discovery.gif)